 Note:

-Also in the case of the new lump sum for small business owners as of the 2020 assessment, only the basic tax-free allowance can be claimed.
+Also in the case of the new lump sum for small business owners, only the basic tax-free allowance can be claimed.

 Here is a detailed explanation of how the tax-free allowance works: